4null0/metadatos/README.md

 ```
 python metadatos.py -c -d ./samples
 ```
-If you want analyse the demo.docx file which inside of the samples directory, you can use the -f argument.
+If you want analyse the demo.docx file which is inside of the samples directory, you can use the -f argument.
 ```
 python metadatos.py -c -f ./samples/demo.docx